Privacy Policy

 Spurkle does not sell user data and does not share it with advertisers.
 The only third parties involved in operating the service are:

-- Google (identity provider for sign-in)
+- Google (identity provider for Sign in with Google)

 - Supabase (database, auth backend, realtime delivery)